duracelltomi/gtm4wp/readme.txt

 == Changelog ==

+= 1.20 =

+* Fix: GTM4WP will only look for the user's IP address in the REMOTE_ADDR server variable.
+You may enter a custom HTTP header instead in plugin settings.

 = 1.19.1 =

 * Fixed: run additional checks when determing product category to prevent PHP errors in certain cases